 I want to reinforce that postural and technique items are not easy for many riders to understand or change.
 It took a lot of repetition for many of the current habits to form and it will sometimes take a lot of repetitions to encourage a new habit to develop.
 Most riders need to change their muscle recruitment and support structure while riding to achieve their comfort and performance potential on the bike in the long-term.
 These are all reasons why working with a qualified bike fit and postural specialist with the right knowledge and the right equipment can be so crucial to truly making change and creating a solution to your saddle woes.
 After you understand what you need to do, it can take a lot of practice to train yourself to actually do it… Click the links to learn more about our fit process and qualifications.

-Fit Werx, voted “America’s Best Bike Shop” and named by Bicycling Magazine as a “Must Visit” bike shop, has locations outside of NYC in Ridgefield Park, NJ, in Peabody and Lexington, MA and near Burlington, VT and Stowe, VT in Waitsfield.
+Fit Werx, voted “America’s Best Bike Shop” and named by Bicycling Magazine as a “Must Visit” bike shop, has locations outside of NYC in Ridgefield Park, NJ, in Peabody, MA and near Burlington, VT and Stowe, VT in Waitsfield.
 Fit Werx is changing the way people buy bicycles through their Rider First Bike Fittings and Rider Matched approach to bike sales.
 Don’t gamble on your next bike or your fit!
 Contact us for more information.